 How is Tansley Primary School's allocation spent?

-The money is used to fund an a teaching assistant for seventeen hours a week to lead intervention programmes with individual and groups of children to develop identified areas of weakness in their learning or additional support in areas that would benefit from further development.
+The money is used to fund an a teaching assistant for fifteen hours a week to lead intervention programmes with individual and groups of children to develop identified areas of weakness in their learning or additional support in areas that would benefit from further development.
+This also includes the use of teaching asistants to release teacher time to work more specifically with this identified group within the classroom.
+It is also used for a teacher intervention programme outside of the classroom and to support the nurture room work through Positive Play.